How Much Should You Charge for Event Planning Services?

 Most event and wedding planners pro-rate their hourly fee at 30-minute intervals.
 So, having a 45-minute meeting with a caterer means you’ll still be paid for a full hour!
 And as this is a common standard, most clients will be expecting it.

 Remember: the typical hourly wage for a planner running their own business lies between $50-$75.
 But of course, there’s always room to increase your fees as your experience and business grow!

 When it comes to planning corporate events, it’s important to take the size and expectation into consideration when outlining your fees.
 Mainly, you need to know how many guests will be attending, and whether the event will be low-key or high-functioning.
 This will determine the scope of work you’re taking on for each event!

-For instance, say you’re planning a corporate fundraiser for a large company, and they’re expecting approximately 500 employees to attend.
-If the company asks you to plan a three-course meal plus dessert, a band for dinner and a DJ for dancing, as well as an open bar, you can assume the cost per person will be around $150-$200:
+For instance, say you’re planning a corporate fundraiser for a large company.
+This client is expecting approximately 500 employees to attend.
+If the company asks you to plan a three-course meal (plus dessert), a band for dinner, a DJ for dancing, and an open bar, you can assume the cost per person will be around $150-$200.

-When you’re hired to plan the décor for an event or wedding, this means you’ll be in charge of the event style or theme, florals, and much more.
-Working as an event stylist will allow you to dive into the creative aspects of event planning, and make great money while you’re at it.
+When you’re hired to plan the decor for an event or wedding, this means you’ll be in charge of the event style or theme, florals, and much more.
+Working as an event decorator will allow you to dive into the creative aspects of event planning – and make great money while you’re at it!

-For an event stylist, the average compensation varies depending on the level of services needed.
-Some events will only require table settings and centerpieces, where others will ask for a full styling of the venue.
-To give a proper quote to clients, provide service bundles and build-your-own package offers.
+For an event decorator, the average compensation varies depending on the level of services needed.
+Some events will only require table settings and centerpieces, whereas others will ask for a full styling of the venue.
+To give a proper quote to clients, we recommend providing service bundles and build-your-own package offers.